tattoo pricing

 pricing will depend on the size, detail, colour/shading, placement, and how long the tattoo takes on the day

-for custom pieces allow an extra $30-50 to cover drawing time and edits/changes.
+for custom pieces allow an extra £20-50 to cover drawing time and edits/changes.

-for tattoos on the ribs, sides, stomach, neck and torso, my quotes would be higher than the prices below due to the extra time and difficulty of tattooing on those areas.
+certain areas of the body are easier to tattoo, for example most parts of the legs and outer arms. for tattoos on the ribs, sides, stomach, neck and torso, or over areas of scarring, my quotes would be higher than the prices below due to the extra time and difficulty of tattooing on those areas.

 examples